llagerlof/mariabak/README.md

 You have two options:

 - <sup>(Linux)</sup> Use the installer.
-[Download](https://github.com/llagerlof/mariabak/archive/refs/heads/master.zip) or clone this repository and execute the `install.sh`
+[Download](https://github.com/llagerlof/mariabak/archive/refs/heads/master.zip) or clone this repository and execute the `install.sh` (run as normal user. if necessary sudo password will be asked).

 - <sup>(Linux/Windows)</sup> Download the latest version of standalone script [mariabak.php](https://raw.githubusercontent.com/llagerlof/mariabak/master/mariabak.php) (right click, save link as)

-Note: The installer will copy and rename `mariabak.php` to `/usr/bin/mariabak` and make it executable, so you just need to type `mariabak` from anywhere to use it.
+Note: The installer will copy and rename `mariabak.php` to `/usr/bin/mariabak` and make it executable, so after install you just need to type `mariabak` from anywhere to use it.

 ## Quick start